cnnarayanchavan/Module_3-JS/README.md

 <br/><hr/>

-## Need to understand objects and arrays indepth from declaration to methods as we have further API feth and all they are in either array or object form [JSON object] (javascript object notation)
+## Need to understand objects and arrays indepth from declaration to methods as we have further API fetch and all they are in either array or object form [JSON object] (javascript object notation)

 <br/><hr/>